ukjhsa/ADEF/doc/documentation.md

 - The name of the current execution.
 - `SystemStatistics`: the statistics of total experiments.
 - `Experiment`: the experiment.

-`Experiment` has member data:
     - The name of the experiment.
     - The number of runs.
     - `ExperimentalStatistics`: the statistics of total runs.
     - `Repository`: informations of the algorithm.

-`Repository` has member data:
         - The name of the current algorithm.
         - `Evolution`: the evolutionary flow. (see Evolutionary flow)
         - `Problem`: the problem to be solved.
         - `Statistics`: the statistics of total generations in a run.
         - `Parameters`: the parameters storage.
-- `Initializer`: The initializer to initialize population.
+        - `Initializer`: to initialize population.
-- `Evaluator`: The evaluator to evaluate the objectives of individuals.
+        - `Evaluator`: to evaluate the objectives of individuals.
         - `Population`
             - population: the parents of each generation and the population survived to the next generation.
             - offpsring: the offspring of each generation.
+        - `Individual`: contains decision variables, objective values, and fitness value.
         - `Reproduction`: The process of reproduction.
         - `EnvironmentalSelection`: The process of environmental selection.
         - `Mutation`: The process of mutation.
         - `Crossover`: The process of crossover.
         - `Repair`: The process of repairing invalid individuals.

-`System` has many `Experiment`, each `Experiment` has one `Repository`, and `Repository` has total evolutionary states. (see `EvolutionaryState`)

 ##### Usage
 Users call `System::run()` to execute and it uses `Experiment::run()` inside to start the evolution according to `Evolution::evolve(...)`.